HDR/GBPrinter-Emulator-Kit-Minimal/README.md

 ## Usage:

+NOTE: on V1.2 boards the indicator for cable direction is wrong, up on the board corresponds with up the cable.

 Short pads marked "1" for normal operation

 Short pads marked "2" to invert Data in & Data Out